ShazaOsama785/Hand_Gesture_Recognition/README.md

 ### Model Training
 Trains a Support Vector Machine using scikit-learn on the extracted features.
+Trained multiple models including Logistic Regression, SVM, XGBoost, Random Forest, and Decision Tree using scikit-learn; SVM achieved the highest accuracy and was selected for real-time deployment.

 ### Real-Time Inference
 Uses OpenCV to access webcam input and display gesture predictions live.